 Inspired by Doug’s Pegu Blog, this week’s Drink Of The Week is a classic that has gained some momentum in recent years.
 The Pegu Club Cocktail originated at the Pegu Club (naturally) in Myanmar (Burma).
 The club was built in the 1880′s as a Victorian-styled gentleman’s club to serve the British colonials of the day.
 Of course, the club itself is long gone, but we do have the cocktail which has inspired more folks than just Doug.
 In New York City, a different Pegu Club was recently established, paying tribute to this great drink with their name.
 The New York Pegu Club has also played an important role in the current cocktail revival.

-I am going to say it right off the bat: It’s a gin cocktail.
+We’re going to say it right off the bat: It’s a gin cocktail.
 Now that we have it out in the open and before you run for the hills, think about this: How can a drink survive over 100 years of brutal history to come halfway around the world and have both a bar and a blog borrow it’s name?
 Simple.
 This drink is delicious!
-I don’t care if you hate gin—you need to try this before you pass judgement.
+We don’t care if you hate gin—you need to try this before you pass judgement.

 Pegu Club Cocktail